NickLarsenNZ/crumpet/IDEAS.md

   - @NickLarsenNZ: I think just copied, because they might be static files that are still content templates
 - [ ] Solve all open questions about the example config file below.

+## Commands

+- Have a `crumpet check` command, which validates that all templated files are up-to-date and were additionally not modified by something outside of crumpet (for example manually changed by a developer).
+This could go hand-in-hand with a local `.crumpetignore` file, which can exclude templated files from being checked / templated.

 ## Configuration

 If run a the destination repo...